From newsroom to copy desk: why journalists make the best copywriters

 • Working well with clients and learning from constructive feedback.

-• The art of polishing a message down into just a couple of pithy words, to activate an emotion and influence action (in the case of short-form copy like digital ads).
+• The art of polishing a message down into just a couple of pithy words, to activate an emotion and influence action (in the case of short-form copy like digital ads or taglines).

 But my journalism experience has taught me how to: